PRAYER

 and if every step you take is a prayer, then you will always walk in a sacred manner."

-But i hadn't yet discovered Black Elk, a fellow catechist, who would become a lifelong teacher,
+But i hadn't yet even discovered Black Elk, a fellow catechist, who would become a lifelong teacher,

-guiding my assimilation of irish catholicism with my american indian heritage -
+guiding my assimilation of irish catholicism with my american indian heritage (regardless of the rio grande's location) -

-It was from Black Elk that i learned the undeniable connections
+It was from Black from whom i learned how to see the seemingly at-odds connections junctioned in my heart

-between my Catholic teachers' esotericism and native american beliefs --
+between my Catholic teachers' esotericism and american indian beliefs --

-it was he who showed me that the two were separated by joined by a bridge,
+it was Black Elk who showed me that the two were indeed separated but, look! joined by a bridge,

-of which he stood on one side of this bridge and i on the other,
+of which he stood on one side and i on the other,

-and from where we saw the same thing, but from opposite viewpoints that included each other,
+where we each saw the same thing, from opposite viewpoints that included each other,

 make no mistake: Spirit can and does teach directly...one must only be willing to listen.